szilvia-csernus/book-cycle/README.md

 ## Authentication

 I used the `django-allauth` package to implement authentication.
-The user can sign up with email address & password, as well their `Google account`.
+The user can sign up with email address & password, as well as with their `Google account`.

 ### Register with email

-Signing Up with email and password is straightforward.
-After the user clicks the link in the verification email, they will get signed in straight away.
+Signing up with an email and password is straightforward.
+After the user clicks the link in the verification email, they will be signed in straight away.
 |Register|Verify Email Page|Verify Email Message|
 |:---:|:---:|:---:|
 |![Register](readme_files/register.jpeg)|![Verify Email](readme_files/verify-email.jpeg)|![Sign Up Email](readme_files/sign-up-email.jpeg)|